Introduction to āsanas, fitness and health.

 Āsana therefore needs to comply with the following rules;

-- It should be static, not vigorous or dynamic.
+- Firstly, it should be static, not vigorous or dynamic.

-- The position should be easy to hold and not stressful.
+- Secondly, the position should be easy to hold and not stressful.

 - While, there is no consensus, the Yogacharya Sundaram school recommends a breathing routine.